GraphIt-DSL/graphit/graphit_eval/artifact_eval_overview.md

 ```
 These runs should complete very quickly.

-The performance in the VM does not reflect the actual performance because 1) the C++ files we included are not particularly optimized for dual socket 24 core Xeon machines 2) The VM has a single core and has limited memory.
+The performance in the VM does not reflect the actual performance because the VM has a single core and has limited memory.
 This script shows the ability for users / reviewers to replicate the performance on some hardware.
-More detailed instructions on replicating the performance are described in later paragraphs.
+Optional instructions on replicating the performance in a physical machine are described in later paragraphs.

 ### Running on additional graphs (optional)

 We have provided a few slightly larger graphs for testing.
 In the folder we have socLive.sg (unweighted binary live journal graph), socLive.wsg (weighted binary live journal graph).
 Outside of the compressed file, we have road graph and twitter graph.
-The VM has **insufficient memory** to run socLive, road and twitter graphs.
-We recommend running these graphs on a machien with at least 8 GB memory.
-Running on Twitter graph can potentially take a significant amount of time if your machine does not have a large memory and many cores. **Running these other graphs with serial c++ implementations can also be potentially very slow**.
+The VM has **insufficient memory** to run socLive graph.
+We recommend running these graphs on a machine with at least 8 GB memory.
+Running on Twitter graph can potentially take a significant amount of time if your machine does not have a 100 GB memory and many cores.
+Running these other graphs with serial c++ implementations can also be potentially very slow.
+Try to use a parallel implementation if possible.

 Below we first show the instructions for running socLive graph.